-The nose was embordered with black yarn.
-I make sure it was centred and marked with pins, I made an outline with the yarn and sewed the nose vertically until I achieved the height I wanted.
-I added a line between the nose and the mouth with the same yarn and tied off.
+The nose was embroidered with black yarn.
+I make sure it was centered and marked with pins, I made an outline with the yarn and sewed the nose vertically until I achieved the height I wanted.
+I added a line between the nose and the mouth with the same yarn and tied it off.

 The eye patch was sewn on with the long tail left after fastening off.
 Make sure you attach to the body just under the patch so the stitches can’t be seen.

 Sew the white pieces onto the eyes.

 To attach the eyes, I first made sure they were even and where I wanted them and then held them in place with safety pins.
 To sew them on just use the same technique as the patch.

 The ears I simply folded in half at the top and attached to the side at the top.

 Make sure all ends have been weaved in and that’s it!
 You have your very own Pajama Pup!